owlet42/kubeflow-docs/docs/user-guide/federated-model-training.rst

 Federated Learning is a machine learning technique where algorithms are trained across multiple distributed edge devices or servers, each having its own local data samples.

-`FATE`_ (Federated AI Technology Enabler) is the world's pioneering open-source framework for industrial-grade federated learning.
+- `FATE`_ (Federated AI Technology Enabler) is the world's pioneering open-source framework for industrial-grade federated learning.
 It empowers businesses and institutions to collaborate on data while prioritizing the safety and privacy of the data involved.
 The FATE project leverages cutting-edge technologies such as Multi-Party Computation (MPC) and Homomorphic Encryption (HE) to build a robust and secure computing protocol, enabling a wide range of secure machine learning tasks, including logistic regression, tree-based algorithms, deep learning, and transfer learning, among others.

 .. _FATE: https://github.com/FederatedAI/FATE

-`KubeFATE`_ is a solution that allows running FATE in containerized environments.
+- `KubeFATE`_ is a solution that allows running FATE in containerized environments.
 It offers the capability to deploy FATE clusters with just one click, while also providing features to monitor the status of running FATE clusters, view logs, and perform version upgrades.

 .. _KubeFATE: https://github.com/FederatedAI/KubeFATE

-FATE-Job is a task management tool specifically designed for FATE.
+- FATE-Job is a task management tool specifically designed for FATE.
 It facilitates the submission and querying of FATE tasks through the use of the Kubernetes API.

-FATE-Operator_ simplifies the deployment of KubeFATE, FATE, and FATE-Job into Kubernetes clusters.
-It has been seamlessly integrated into Freestone Kubeflow, enabling effortless utilization within the platform.
+FATE-Operator_ simplifies the deployment of FATE, KubeFATE and FATE-Job into Kubernetes clusters.
+It has been integrated into Freestone Kubeflow, facilitating effortless utilization within the platform.

 .. _FATE-Operator: https://github.com/kubeflow/fate-operator

-This tutorial provides a step-by-step guide on utilizing FATE for federated learning on a Kubeflow cluster.
+This tutorial offers a comprehensive, step-by-step guide for demonstrating the usage of FATE-Operator on a Freestone Kubeflow cluster:

 - **Cluster Deployment: Setting up the FATE cluster.**
 - **Federated Learning with FATE: Initial federated training on the deployed FATE cluster.**